GitYiheng/machine_learning_from_getting_started_to_giving_up/notes/vim.md

   - `"1` holds last text deleted (`d`) or changed (`c`)
   - Numbered registers shift with each `d` or `c`
 - Named
+- Black hole register: `"_`
+  - Can be used to delete things without affecting normal registers

 `:reg` display the contents of registers